Kim Simmonds

 Kim Maiden Simmonds (5 December 1947 – 13 December 2022) was a Welsh musician.
-He was the founder, guitarist, primary songwriter and sole consistent member of the blues rock band Savoy Brown.
-Simmonds led Savoy Brown since its inception in 1965, and he appeared on every Savoy Brown release.
+He was the founder, guitarist, primary songwriter and sole constant member of the blues rock band Savoy Brown, which he formed in 1965.
+Simmonds had led Savoy Brown since its inception, appearing on every Savoy Brown release.

 Career

 When still a young teenager, Simmonds learned to play from listening to his brother's blues records.
 Considered one of the architects of British blues, he started the Savoy Brown Blues Band in October 1965, who began playing gigs at the Nags Head in 1966 in London.
 Early gigs included performing with Cream at Klooks Kleek and accompanying John Lee Hooker.

 Live performances led to Savoy Brown signing with Decca.
-But it was 1969 before its classic line-up gelled around Simmonds, rhythm guitarist Lonesome Dave Peverett, and the monocle and bowler hat-wearing vocalist Chris Youlden.
+But it was 1969 before its classic line-up gelled around Simmonds, rhythm guitarist Lonesome Dave Peverett, bassist Tony Stevens, drummer Roger Earl, and the monocle- and bowler-wearing vocalist Chris Youlden.
 That year's Blue Matter and A Step Further albums conjured up at least three classics heard on The Best of Savoy Brown (20th Century Masters/The Millennium Collection): "Train To Nowhere", the live show-stopper "Louisiana Blues" (a Muddy Waters number), and "I'm Tired".

 Since its first US visit, Savoy Brown has criss-crossed the country, and "I'm Tired" became the group's first hit single across the ocean.
 The band would find a greater following in America than in its native England throughout its career.

 1970's Raw Sienna followed, featuring "A Hard Way To Go" and "Stay While The Night Is Still Young".
 When Youlden then departed for a solo career, Lonesome Dave took over the lead vocals.
 Looking In, also in 1970, featured not only "Poor Girl" and "Money Can't Save Your Soul" but one of the era's memorable LP covers, a troglodyte-like savage staring into an eye socket of a monstrous skull.
 Later, Peverett, bassist Tony Stevens and drummer Roger Earl left to form the successful but decidedly rock band Foghat.
 Simmonds soldiered on, recruiting from blues band Chicken Shack keyboardist Paul Raymond, bassist Andy Silvester and drummer Dave Bidwell, and from the Birmingham club circuit the vocalist Dave Walker.